 Type #3 – Liquidity Ratios

-These ratios represent whether the company has enough liquidity to meet its short term obligations or not.
-Higher liquidity ratios more cash-rich the company.
+These ratios represent whether the company has enough liquidity to meet its short-term obligations or not.
+Higher liquidity ratios are more cash-rich for the company.

 Type #4 – Turnover Ratios

-Theses ratios signifies how efficiently the assets and liabilities of the company are been used to generate revenue.
+These ratios signify how efficiently the assets and liabilities of the company are used to generate revenue.

 Fixed Assets Turnover Ratio